 When talking about the lack of sleep, statistics for this year show that over the counter sales of sleep medication are 44% times higher than in the same period of 2019.
 The US witnessed a 14.8% increase in sleep medication prescription in February and March of 2020.

-11. Sleeping naked improves the quality of sleep.
+11. Sleep trends show that sleeping naked improves the quality of sleep.

 (USA Today, Bustle b)